White House releases details of Trump’s medical imaging, saying results were ‘perfectly normal’

 President Donald Trump steps off Marine One as he arrives to Walter Reed National Military Medical Center to receive a medical checkup in Bethesda

-By Kit Maher, CNN
+By Kit Maher, Samantha Waldenberg, CNN

-(CNN) — President Donald Trump appeared open to releasing the results of a recent MRI, although he said he was unaware which part of his body was examined in the scan.
+After telling reporters he received an MRI, Trump said they should ask his doctors why he received the scan, but no reason was provided.
+He said Sunday he was open to releasing the results, although he said he was unaware which part of his body was examined in the scan.

 Pressed by a reporter on which part of his body the MRI examined, Trump said, “I have no idea.
 It was just an MRI — what part of the body?
 It wasn’t the brain, because I took a cognitive test and I aced it.”

 “Every single day the president is in optimal physical health.
-This was a follow up appointment, and we provided a detailed readout of that physical,” Leavitt said.
+This was a follow-up appointment, and we provided a detailed readout of that physical,” Leavitt said.

-The White House announced in July that Trump was diagnosed with chronic veinous insufficiency a condition in which valves inside certain veins don’t work the way they should, which can allow blood to pool or collect in the veins.
+The White House announced in July that Trump was diagnosed with chronic veinous insufficiency, a condition in which valves inside certain veins don’t work the way they should, which can allow blood to pool or collect in the veins.

 About 150,000 people are diagnosed with it each year, and the risk goes up with age.